 Common side effects include:

 If any of the following apply to you, inform your doctor before taking Katya:

 Certain medications can interfere with the way Katya works.
 These include:

-Always inform your doctor about any other medicines you are taking or if you are being prescribed something, tell them that you are taking the pill.
+Always inform your doctor about any other medicines you are taking, and if you are being prescribed something new, be sure to let your prescriber know you are taking the pill.

-The mini pill contains just one type of hormone, progesterone, rather than Katya which contains both estrogen and progesterone.
-The mini pill produces fewer side effects and may be a good alternative for women who are unable to take the combined pill, such as those with high blood pressure or who are smokers over the age of 35.
-The mini pill must be take on time for it to be effective and it cannot be used to control your period as it is taken every day of the month.
+The mini pill contains just one type of hormone, a progestogen, rather than Katya which contains both an oestrogen and a progestogen.
+The mini pill produces fewer side effects and might be a good alternative for women who are unable to take the combined pill, such as those with high blood pressure or who are smokers over the age of 35.
+The mini pill must be taken on time for it to be effective and it cannot be used to control your period as it is taken every day of the month.

 Other types of the pill which contain the same ingredients as Katya are:

-Dr Felix stocks all available types of the contraceptive pill within the UK including the mini pill and the vaginal ring.
+Dr Felix stocks all available types of contraceptive pills within the UK including the mini pill and the vaginal ring.
 Long term reversible methods of contraception include the copper or hormonal coil, the implant and the injection.
 You can access these options from either your GP or local family planning clinic.
 Barrier methods of contraception include condoms, diaphragms and the cap.
-Condoms are the only type of contraception which protect against STIs.
+Condoms are the only type of contraception that protects against STIs.